mash-up-kr/Moti_iOS/README.md

 4. [YuChocopie](https://github.com/YuChocopie) - Backend Developer
 5. [Yuni-Q](https://github.com/Yuni-Q) - Backend Developer
 6. Parkgeena - UI/UX Designer
-7. heesoo_j - UI/UX Designer & Project Manager
+7. [heesoo_j](https://github.com/his-0203) - UI/UX Designer & Project Manager

-You can see the backend repo on [this](https://github.com/mash-up-kr/ahobsu-node-backend).
+You can see the node.js backend github on [this](https://github.com/mash-up-kr/ahobsu-node-backend),
+and the MOTI intro page on [this](https://his-0203.github.io/).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details